“Love For Sale – The success continues…”

 A third no. 1 single was in sight for Boney M. in Germany.
 “Ma Baker” entered the no. 1 position on 13th June and stayed there for 3 weeks when it was knocked of by Baccara’s Summer hit.
 It spent 28 weeks in the German chart with 15 weeks in the Top 10.

 “Love For Sale” was the first Boney M. LP that went to no. 1 in the German album chart.
 The LP became an instant success in all of Europe and many other countries outside Europe.
 Like “Take The Heat Off Me” the new LP went to sell over 100.000 copies in Denmark.
 A very high figure at that time meaning that both LP’s achieved platinum in Denmark.
 In Germany “Love For Sale” entered the no. 1 position on 1st August.
 It stayed at no. 1 for 6 weeks and had a total of 16 weeks in the Top 10.
 In total “Love For Sale” stayed 62 weeks in the German album chart.

 In some countries the cover of the “Love For Sale” LP was found a bit too erotic and the LP would be released with a completely different cover, so it wouldn’t offend the record buying public.

-It’s true that the original cover for “Love For Sale” is quite erotic and maybe even vulgar to some, but the cover is actually however very stylish and did fit the title of the LP as well as helping shifting some extra units.
+It’s true that the original cover for “Love For Sale” is quite erotic, but the cover is actually very stylish and did fit the title of the LP as well as helping shifting some extra units.
 The cover of the LP is today regarded as art.
 The same goes for the cover of the ’76 album “Take The Heat Off Me”.

 A second single was released from “Love For Sale” on 19th September .
 The single was entitled “Belfast” and backed with another track from the LP called “Plantation Boy”.
 With this single release Boney M. achieved their fourth no. 1 single in Germany in a row.